ikechukwukalu/sanctumauthstarter/README.md

 ],
 ```

-- Navigate to `auth/socialite` to view sample Google sign up page.
-Below is the script that is called within that page.
+- Navigate to `auth/socialite` to view a sample Google sign-up/sign-in page and the consoled `access_token` after sign up.
+Uncomment the route within the `web.php`.
+Below is the script that is called within the view `resources/views/vendor/sanctumauthstarter/socialite/auth.blade.php`.

 ```js
 window.addEventListener('DOMContentLoaded',  () => {